parmentelat/nbhosting/README.md

 ## Statistics

-Statistics are available, for visually inspecting data like:
+Some usage statistics are available, for visually inspecting data like:

 * how many different students have showed up and when,
 * which notebooks were opened and when,
 * computing resources like created/active containers, disk space, CPU load...